egorolegovichyakovlev/DroidRec/README.md

 Or download the apk from [the release section](https://github.com/yakovlevegor/DroidRec/releases).

 ## Building

+To build this app, run **gradle assembleRelease**.

-Generate your keystore with `keytool -genkeypair -keystore mykey.keystore -validity 365000 -keysize 4096 -keyalg RSA` and place it in this folder under `signature.keystore` name.
+To sign the build, first generate your keystore with `keytool -genkeypair -keystore mykey.keystore -validity 365000 -keysize 4096 -keyalg RSA` and place it in this folder under `signature.keystore` name.
 (**Note**: Run keytool with the same or older Java version on which you are going to build the application)

-To build this app, run **build.bash** with arguments:
-1. Path to your Android SDK "platforms/android-*version*"
-2. (*Optional*) If you don't have Android SDK build tools installed on your system, specify path to your Android SDK "build-tools/*version*"
+Then you can run **quicksign.bash** with path to your Android SDK "build-tools/*version*" as an *optional* argument(if build tools aren't in your $PATH).

-Example: `./build.bash path/to/android/sdk/platforms/android-33 path/to/android/sdk/build-tools/33.0.0`
+Example: `./quicksign.bash $ANDROID_HOME/build-tools/33.0.0`

 ## License